deviousasti/stdio-rx/README.md

-# process-rx
+# stdio-rx
-Run a process as an Observable
+Standard Output, Error, and Input streams of a process as Observables